praveek/launch.en/help/extension-dev/browsers.md

 # Supported browsers

-The Launch runtime (delivered to clients' websites) is designed to support the following browsers:
+The Adobe Experience Platform Launch runtime (delivered to clients' websites) is designed to support the following browsers:

 - Chrome (latest)
 - Safari (latest)